Closed-open morphisms on periodic Floer homology: Closed-open morphisms

 \subsection{Homotopy invariance}

-Even we only define the closed--open morphism for a tuple $(W_H, \Omega_H, L_{\Lambda_H}, J)$, the construction still holds for a slight general situation.
-If we vary the tuple $(\Omega_H, L_{\Lambda_H}, J)$ over a compact subset of $W_H$ such that the almost complex structure is still generic, then the closed--open morphism is still well defined by counting $I=0$ PFH---HF curves as before.
-The purpose of this subsection is to show that this variation doesn't change the closed--open morphism in homology level.
+Even we only define the closed-open morphism for a tuple $(W_{\varphi_H}, \Omega_{\varphi_H}, L_{\Lambda_H}, J)$, the construction still holds for a slightly general situation.
+If we deform the tuple $(\Omega_{\varphi_H}, L_{\Lambda_H}, J)$ over a compact subset of $W_{\varphi_H}$ such that the almost complex structure is still generic, then the closed-open morphism is still well defined by counting $I=0$ PFH-HF curves as before.
+The purpose of this subsection is to show that this variation does not change the closed-open morphism at the homological level.